 A bankruptcy attorney can determine what your payment is likely to be and whether it makes sense in your case.

 One purpose of a chapter 13, as opposed to a chapter 7, is to enable a debtor to retain certain assets (for example, your home) that might otherwise be liquidated by a chapter 7 Trustee.

 It also provides an alternative to Chapter 7 when you have too much “disposable income” (your net monthly income exceeds your net monthly expenses by too much) and usually yields much lower monthly payments than you were previously paying and (here’s the real benefit), after 36-60 months, you are done!
 Your debts are gone.
 (See below)

-It also enables you sometimes to discharge debts that would not be discharged in a Chapter 7, such as parking tickets, non-criminal fines, and debts incurred through willful and malicious injury to another.
+It also enables you sometimes to discharge debts that would not be discharged in a Chapter 7, such as parking tickets, non-criminal fines, certain debts incurred through divorce proceedings, and debts incurred through willful and malicious injury to another.

 Assuming you need to file a bankruptcy, the only way to determine which Chapter to file under is to first compare your options under the other available Chapters and be sure you have consulted with an experienced bankruptcy attorney to properly analyze your options.

 Who may file Chapter 13 bankruptcy?